Aurorastation/Aurora.3/.github/CONTRIBUTING.md

  1. Modification is security / severe bug fix.
  0. It is typo fix.
- 0. Touched UI file to too large.
+ 0. Touched UI file is too large.
  0. VueUi can't accommodate that type of UI.

 ### Responsiveness